yzy0102/Plantorgan-hunter-OrgSegNet/README.md

 If you want to train a model yourself, you can do so by using the jupyter notebook file in the file.

 # A simple example
+The result contains 6 parts, and the segmentation results and morphological metrics of organelle will be included in the folder named after the organelle.
+For example, the area and electron density parameters of a single organelle are included in Chloroplast_info.csv, and the individual serial number of the organelle is identified in Chloroplast_.png.
+In the shape_info folder, ShapeResultsTable.csv contains the shape information of the individual chloroplasts, visibilityGraphs.gpickle contains the original graph data of the organelles, and LabeledShapes.pn contains the individual serial numbers of the organelles.

+Result folder directory:

+|-Result

+|----Chloroplast

+|----Chloroplast_.png (where organelle number is marked)

+|----Chloroplast__.tif (organelle segmentation)

+|----Chloroplast_info.csv (including area and electron-density of single organelle)

+|----shape_info

+|----LabeledShapes.png (where organelle number is marked equal to Chloroplast_.png)

+|----ShapeResultsTable.csv (including shape-complexity of single organelle)

+|----visibilityGraphs.gpickle (original graph data of organelle)

+|----Mitochondrion

+|----......

+|----Nucleus

+|----......

+|----Vacuole

+|----......

+|----1.jpg

+|----2.jpg

 The input image
 ![800nm520pixels](https://user-images.githubusercontent.com/54012483/174546721-0073ef64-c456-4acd-8017-0ac49ddc6e74.jpg)
 The output segmantation result.